Course Outline

 1. Information Security Management Principles

-• Identify definitions, meanings, and the use of concepts and terms across information security management for government.
+• Identify definitions, meanings, and the use of concepts and terms in information security management.

-• Explain the need for and the benefits of information security in a governmental context.
+• Explain the necessity and benefits of information security for government operations and public sector governance.

 2. Information Risk

-• Outline the threats to and vulnerabilities of information systems within government environments.
+• Outline the threats to and vulnerabilities of information systems used in government agencies.

-• Describe the processes for understanding and managing risk relating to information systems at strategic, tactical, and operational levels for government operations.
+• Describe the processes for understanding and managing risk related to information systems at strategic, tactical, and operational levels for government entities.

 3. Information Security Framework